Marvin Jones Jr. Player Prop Bets for NFL Week 10 | Jacksonville vs. Indianapolis 11/14/2021

 Matchup vs. Indianapolis

-- Jones' 62 receiving yards per game in his two career matchups against the Colts are 16.5 more than his over/under for Sunday's game.
+- Jones is averaging 62 receiving yards per game in two career matchups against the Colts, 17.5 more than his receiving yards prop bet over/under for Sunday's game (44.5).

-- In two matchups with the Colts, Jones has had a touchdown catch once (including multiple scores in that game).
+- Jones has caught a touchdown pass against the Colts once, and had multiple TDs in that game.

 - Note: Jones' stats vs. Colts date back to 2016.

-- The Colts have the NFL's 22nd-ranked pass defense this season, surrendering 274.6 yards per game through the air.
+- The Colts are conceding 274.6 passing yards per game this season, the NFL's 22nd-ranked pass defense.

-- The Colts have allowed 23 touchdowns through the air (2.6 per game).
-They are 32nd in the league in that category.
+- The Colts have allowed 23 passing TDs this year (2.6 per game), ranking them 32nd among NFL defenses.

 Recent Performances